• Skip to primary navigation

 Bubbling yeast in a measuring cup.

 Step 1: Add the gluten-free flour and the remaining sugar to a large mixing bowl.
-Use a wire whisk to blend the dry ingredients together.
+Use a wire whisk to blend the dry ingredients.

-Step 2: Add the remaining wet ingredients to the yeast mixture and whisk it.
+Step 2: Whisk the remaining wet ingredients into the yeast mixture.
 Pour the wet ingredients into the dry ingredients.

 Donut holes ready to rise.